TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/10-Outlook/6-dispatching.rst

 Returning content
 -----------------

-Each action within the Controller can optionally return content.
+Each action within the controller can optionally return content.
 If nothing is returned, the default implementation will render :php:`$this->view` and return the rendering result.

 Content can be returned as string or object with :php:`__toString()` implementation.

 .. _forwarding-a-request: